ENG517/Procedure/TOCOPY/assets/docs/reflection.md

+## How do your procedures follow your task orientation work?
+In other words, based on your audience and their goals, discuss how you oriented your SCA moves to the tasks.

 ## How did you apply a basic docs-as-code editorial workflow to your assignment?
 Please provide specific cases with screenshots and/or links that can support your claims.